Hailey Bieber's Rhode Skin is releasing more of this sold-out product

 Alongside its release Bieber also teamed up with Krispy Kreme to release limited edition Strawberry Glazed Doughnuts.

-But now fans who missed out can finally get their hands on the Strawberry Glaze Lip Treat in the upcoming re-stock.
+But now fans who missed out can finally get their hands on the Strawberry Glaze Lip Treatment in the upcoming re-stock.

 One fan commented that the strawberry product is one of their favourite and that they want it to be a “permanent” offering.